The Value of Using a Real Estate Agent

 It’s a good idea to look at the agent’s previous and current sales to understand their marketing skills.
 Pay attention to the photos, videos, and the copy they use and critically consider if they have presented the property in the best possible way.

-“Look for digital and virtual service offerings by agents and how they have used them to sell other properties.
-Will your property be advertised across social media, will you have access to 360 virtual tours, and does the agent have the skills / contacts to run an online auction?
-Services like these will be critical in getting your property seen by potential buyers right now,” says Nick.
+“Look at an agent suite of marketing strategies, and how they have used them to sell other properties.
+Will your property be advertised across social media, will you have access to digital offerings like 360 virtual tours, and does the agent have a significant buyer database to market your home?
+Services like these will be critical in getting your property seen by potential buyers,” says Nick.

 3. Communication and reputation